thebebo/bebo-rv8/_posts/2018-08-07-This-is-my-kitty.md

 ---
 layout: post
-title: "This is a title"
+title: "This is my cat"
 date: 2018-08-07
 tags: cats
 ---